Stock Option Vesting & Expiration

 Within your employee stock option grant, you will receive an outline of your vesting schedule.
 Companies have these agreements to provide incentives for employees to stay longer, because a vesting schedule outlines when you receive the option to exercise your stock options.

 The vast majority of companies offer a 4-year vesting schedule with a 1-year cliff.
 What this means is that in a typical vesting schedule, it will take four years of employment for your options to become fully vested and you don't vest anything until one full year of employment.
+While time-based vesting (where options vest over a set period) is most common, some companies also use milestone-based vesting (tied to specific company achievements) or hybrid schedules that combine both.

 Outlined below is an example of a typical cliff vesting schedule for 20,000 options.